elesiuta/picosnitch/README.md

     "NOFILE": None, # Set the maximum number of open file descriptors (int)
     # increasing it allows more processes to be cached (typical system default is 1024)
     # improving the performance and reliability of hashing processes (also caches hash)
-    # e.g. short lived processes may terminate before picosnitch can hash them will live in cache
+    # e.g. short lived processes that may terminate before they can be hashed will live in cache
     "VT API key": "", # API key for VirusTotal, leave blank to disable "VT file upload": False, # Only hashes are uploaded by default "VT limit request": 15 # Number of seconds between requests